countrogue/spring-http-patch-example/README.md

 * spring-boot with json(jackson) response
 * swagger for viewing
 * in memory database(h2)

 ## PATCH Example
-The following describes the and example flow on the HTTP Patch implemented here
+The following describes an example flow on the HTTP Patch implemented here
 ### Current JSON Model
 ```
 {